-VCE's Preferred Portfolio includes only renewable energy resources.
+VCEA's Preferred Portfolio includes only renewable energy resources.
 These will be supplemented by additional market purchases of energy and resource adequacy to ensure a complete supply portfolio.
-VCE's contract portfolio is therefore not expected to include any resources that adversely impact local air pollution.
+VCEA's contract portfolio is therefore not expected to include any resources that adversely impact local air pollution.

-CalEnviroScreen 3.0 shows that within Yolo County there are four census tracts that meet the Commission's criteria of identifying the top 25% of impacted areas as disadvantaged communities.
-Of these, only one, namely area 101.02 is partially located in VCE's service territory.
-The total number of households in this census tract was 2,408 in 201611.
-Based on a cross-comparison with VCE customer addresses in this area, it is estimated that less than 100 VCE customer service accounts are located within this impacted area.
-According to the CalEnviroscreen 3.0 tool12, the key reasons for this census tract falling within the top 25% appears to be risks associated with a combination of low income and environmental factors such as groundwater risks, cleanup sites, hazardous waste and air pollution.
+CalEnviroScreen 3.0 shows that within Yolo County there are four census tracts that meet the Commission's criteria of identifying the top 25% of impacted areas.
+Of these, only one, namely area 101.02 is partially located in VCEA's service territory.
+The total number of households in this census tract was 2,408 in 2016.
+Based on a cross-comparison with VCEA customer addresses in this area, we estimate that less than 100 VCEA customer service accounts are located within this impacted area.
+According to the CalEnviroscreen 3.0 tool, the key reasons for this census tract falling within the top 25% appears to be risks associated with a combination of low income and environmental factors such as groundwater risks, cleanup sites, hazardous waste and air pollution.
 There are no power plants in this area.
 It should also be noted that the impacted areas are situated close to major transportation hubs that likely contribute to the rating.

-VCE owns no fossil fuel-fired generation, has no plans to procure energy under long term contract from, or to construct and own, fossil fuel-fired generation.
-Instead, VCE will be procuring resources with a focus on renewable and carbon-free energy which are not expected to have a significant impact on the census tracts identified by the CalEnviroScreen.
-To the extent there are any impacts on disadvantaged communities in VCE's service territory, such impacts are expected to be beneficial through an overall focus on cleaner energy.
+VCEA owns no fossil fuel-fired generation, has no plans to procure energy under long term contract from, or to construct and own, fossil fuel-fired generation.
+Instead, VCEA will be procuring resources with a focus on renewable and carbon free energy which are not expected to have a significant impact on the census tracts identified by the CalEnviroScreen.
+To the extent there are any impacts we expect those to be beneficial through an overall focus on cleaner energy.